sanjaymunda210/Product_Store/README.md

 ### Server Setup:

 A basic server has been set up using Express.js.
 The server is configured to respond to GET requests to the root URL (/) and returns a message indicating that the server is ready.

+## API Integration:

+In this commit, API endpoints have been integrated to interact with the database.
+The following endpoints have been created:

+- GET /api/products: Retrieves a list of all products from the database
+- POST /api/products: Creates a new product in the database
+- PUT /api/products/:id: Updates an existing product in the database
+- DELETE /api/products/:id: Deletes a product from the database

+These endpoints are defined in the product.route.js file and are handled by the product.controller.js file.